[This story is a continuation from our November 2020 Thanksgiving issue front page photo inset]

 The similarities between Irene’s story and the characters of a favorite movie felt like an exclamation point to the newfound perspective I had for the intrigue (read: frustration) surrounding the 2020 election.
 By learning about Irene and her likely 16 presidential elections, I had a new outlook.
 Compared to the many elections in which Irene voted, one takes on a whole lot less significance.
 Not that the 2020 election wasn’t really, really important, and due to radically wide divides in policy– was more contentious than any previous election ever, but… I won’t digress down that path right now.
 All that’s necessary is to bear in mind what one of Irene’s daughters said: “Mom always lived out strong ethics and morals, even in difficult times.
 She trusted God’s hand in her life, always took a positive approach and taught her children to pray, not worry, and turn it over to God– always giving thanks for the many blessings.”
 The best advice ever.

 When first seeing Irene’s photo on the cover of Life News #43, did you consider that there was so much depth to her story?
-At 97, with more years behind her than ahead, life is harder and yet also simpler now that she is being well cared for by her family.
+At 97, with more years behind her than ahead, life is harder and yet also simpler now that she is being cared for full time by her family.

 To follow-up on her birthday last month, Tri-cities Right to Life would like to say, “Happy belated birthday, Irene!”
 Thank you for helping me, and maybe all of us, recall the value of perspective.